hmberto/authenticator-backend-tcc/README.md

 ## Installation
 To install and run this project, you need to have Java 1.8 and Maven installed on your system.
 After installing them, follow the steps below:

 > For the proper functioning of the API, it is necessary to correctly configure the environment variables **API_USER** and **API_PASS**, as they will be responsible for authenticating requests to the API.
-If this configuration is not set, the application will use default values of "user" and "pass".
+If this configuration is not set, the application will use default values of "username" and "password".

 > The environment variables **CONTEXT_PATH** and **API_PORT** are also used to configure the API.
 If these variables are not set, the application will use default values of "/api" and "8080", respectively.